domricciardiphoto/adv-dev/README.md

 <h2>Paper Flyer</h2>
 The paper flyer is the digital flyer without all of the dynamic pricing but still retains all the functionality of the digital.
-Adding dynamic elements and classes to IMGs used in the Digital version will work the same in the paper one.
+Adding dynamic elements and classes to IMGs used in the Digital version will work the same in the paper one.<br><br>

+---info coming soon---